artakhak/IoC.Configuration/docs/sample-configuration-file/index.rst

                 IEnumerable<SharedServices.Interfaces.ICleanupJob> GetCleanupJobs(int projectId);

-                The type attribute value in returnedType element should be a concrete class (non-abstract and non-interface), that implements
+                The type attribute value in returnedType element should be a concrete class (non-abstract and non-interface), that implements SharedServices.Interfaces.ICleanupJob.

-                SharedServices.Interfaces.ICleanupJob.
-                Attribute parameter1 can be set to specify conditions when specific type instances will be returned.
+                Attribute parameter1 maps values of parameter projectId in GetCleanupJobs() method to returned values.
                 -->

                 <typeFactory interface="SharedServices.Interfaces.ICleanupJobFactory"